-Ian was selected as one of 10 writers from 1000 applications, for a TriForce Creative Network Have I Got News For You workshop, and from this selected as one of only 4 writers for a paid commission on the current series.
-Now writing on the most series as well.
+Ian was selected as one of 10 writers from 1000 applications, for a TriForce Creative Network Have I Got News For You workshop, and from this selected as one of only 4 writers for commissions on the past two series.

 He is currently writing an original sitcom for James Corden's production company, Fulwell 73.